czbiohub-sf/shrimPy/docs/data_structure.md

 Each acquisition will contain a PTCZYX dataset; some dimensions may be singleton.

 The structure of the mantis acquisition log file is not final and is subject to change.
-Input is welcomed.
-Currently, we write one log file per acquisition.
+Input is welcome.
+Currently, acquisition script writes one log file per call.

 A `positions.csv` file will accompany each acquisition.
 This file is needed as it carries information about the position labels, which is not saved by `pycromanager`.
 In the future, we may decide to manage that differently - see [pycro-manager#575](https://github.com/micro-manager/pycro-manager/issues/575).
 A template for this file is provided [here](positions.csv).